2023/07/26

 The more speciation, the more information loss.
 Rapid loss of chromosomes points to recent Creation.

-Adaptation to changing environment is based on epigenetic mechanisms and factors.
+Adaptation to a changing environment is based on epigenetic mechanisms and factors.
 During these adaptive processes methylation patterns of genomes get altered.
-This will expose genomes to harmful mutations because of a tendency for methylated cytosines to turn to thymines in deamination caused by i.e. oxidative stress.
+This will expose genomes to harmful mutations because of a tendency for methylated cytosines to turn to thymines in deamination caused by e.g. oxidative stress.
 Gradually, but quite rapidly, this will lead to decreased GC content in genomes.
 (G=Guanine, C=Cytosine) Organisms have very sophisticated built-in mechanisms by which they can maintain a necessary level of GC content in the cell.

 The most significant mechanism is so-called meiotic recombination, where the cell rearranges DNA from both parental cells for the embryo to have a necessary level of GC content.
 During this DNA reorganization process, information is typically lost because if recombination occurs in regions of the genome with different GC content, the offspring's GC content will likely be an intermediate value between the parental GC contents.
 It never exceeds either parent's GC content.
 This is why genetic entropy is a biological fact.